Margaret Emerson: Marriages and family

-Alfred G. Vanderbilt Sr was lost at sea when the Lusitania was torpedoed on 4 May 1915.
+Alfred Vanderbilt Sr. was lost at sea when the Lusitania was torpedoed on 4 May 1915.
 During her early widowhood Margaret bought Holmwood, a 316-acre estate, with a forty-seven-room mansion, at Lenox, Mass., and devoted herself to war charities, her sons and raising horses.
-She later married the-then Director of the United States Mint Raymond T. Baker in 1918, with whom she had a daughter, Gloria Baker.
+She later married the-then Director of the United States Mint Raymond T. Baker in 1918, with whom she had a daughter: